chrislemke/ChatFred/README.md

 You can also have a look at the `ChatFred_Error.log` file.
 It is placed in the workflow's data directory which you find here: `~/Library/Application Support/Alfred/Workflow Data/`.
 Every error will be logged there, together with some relevant information.
 Maybe this helps to solve your problem.
 If not, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) and add the needed information from the `ChatFred_Error.log` file.

+When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
+Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/something with ChatFred/`).

 ## Safety best practices 🛡️
 Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
 Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).